thegedge/personal-site/_posts/dev/2014-11-08-optimizing-chunk-access.md

 title: Optimizing Chunk Access
 category: dev
 tags: [c++, voxels]
+description: How to take advantage of cache lines for voxel storage.
 ---

 In general, one should access memory in a contiguous manner, but sometimes it is impossible to do so